corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 Corda Enterprise 4.8 fixes a security vulnerability in the JPA notary.
 Before upgrading to Corda Enterprise 4.8, read the guidance on [upgrading your notary service](notary/upgrading-the-ha-notary-service.md).
 {{< /warning >}}

-These notes provide instructions for upgrading your CorDapps from previous platform versions.
+This guide shows you how to upgrade your CorDapp from previous platform versions to benefit from the new features in the latest release.

-Corda commits to providing backwards compatibility for public, non-experimental APIs.
-You can find a list of these APIs in [API stability guarantees](cordapps/api-stability-guarantees.md).
-This means that you can upgrade your node across versions *without* recompiling or adjusting your CorDapps.
+Most of Corda's public, non-experimental APIs are backwards compatible.
+See the [full list of stable APIs](https://docs.corda.net/docs/corda-os/4.8/api-stability-guarantees.html).
+If you are working with a stable API, you don't need to update your CorDapps.
 However, there are usually new features and other opt-in changes that may improve the security, performance, or usability of your
 CorDapp that are worth considering for any actively maintained software.
-This guide shows you how to upgrade your CorDapp to benefit from the new features in the latest release.

 {{< warning >}}
-The sample apps found in the Corda repository, and the Corda samples repository are not intended to be used in production.
+The sample CorDapps found in the Corda repository and the Corda samples repository are not intended to be used in production.
-If you are using them, you should re-namespace them to a package namespace you control, and sign/version them yourself.
+If you do use them, re-namespace them to a package namespace you control and sign/version them.

 {{< /warning >}}